Abdul Yahaya: Rivers Hoopers and International Moves

-In February 2019, Yahaya signed with Rivers Hoopers.
-In November 2019, Yahaya won the NBBF President Cup with Hoopers, being named MVP in the process.
+In February 2019, Yahaya signed a one-year deal with Rivers Hoopers ahead of the 2019 FIBA Africa Basketball League, where he averaged 16.7 points and 7 rebounds over three appearances.
+In November 2019, he led Hoopers to the NBBF President Cup title, earning his second MVP honor in the process.

-On 20 April 2020, Yahaya signed with Abidjan Basket Club in Ivory Coast.
+On 20 April 2020, Yahaya transitioned to professional basketball outside Nigeria, signing with Abidjan Basket Club in the Ivorian National 1 League.